gluster/glusterdocs/Contributors-Guide/Bug-Triage.md

 **EasyFix**
 :   By adding the **EasyFix** keyword, the bug gets added to the [list
-    of bugs that should be simple to fix](./Easy Fix Bugs.md).
+    of bugs that should be simple to fix](/Developer-guide/Easy-Fix-Bugs.md).
     Adding this keyword is encouraged for simple and well defined bugs or feature enhancements.